sandhya212/Mistic/_build/html/_sources/intro.rst.txt

 What is Mistic
 --------------
 This is a Python tool using the Bokeh library to view multiple multiplex images simultaneously.
-The code has been tested on 7-panel Vectra, 32- & 64-panel CODEX and 44-panel t-CyCIF images.
+The code has been tested on 7-panel Vectra TIFF, 32- & 64-panel CODEX TIFF, 16-panel CODEX QPTIFF and 44-panel t-CyCIF TIFF images.

 .. image:: figures/Mistic_GUI.jpg
   :width: 600